gagolews/realtest/README.md

     with a series of descriptors (created via `P` or `R` and using a comparer provided) and stores the matching one (if any).

-You can then summarise the results however you want.
-It is up to you.
-By default  ....@TODO....

 ```r
 # identical